Remmeauth/remme-core/docs/user-guide/cloud.rst

 The common requirements to publish the project on cloud service:

 1. E-mail to register yourself on cloud provider website.
-2. Credit\debit card, or PayPal to rent a server.
+2. Credit/debit card, or PayPal to rent a server.
 3. Unix system i.e. ``MacOS``, ``Linux``, or ``Windows``, or any other operating system that supports terminal application.
 4. Browser to visit cloud provider website.